Symbologies > Linear

 CodaBarampleCodabar, also known as Codeabar, Ames Code, or Code 2 of 7, is a binary symbology used in some health care applications and library book tracking applications.
 As one of the very first bar code symbologies, there are many other uses for Codabar that are still active.
 Codabar is also known as NW-7 in Asia.
 The name refers to the character structure — 7 elements, each of which is either wide or narrow.
 There are 4 bars and 3 spaces per character.
 Codabar has been used in marking blood bags, and parcel tracking numbers.

-Example of non-standard applications FedEx Airbills, Blood Banks Forms, Library book Tracking,
+Non-standardized applications FedEx Airbills, Blood Banks Forms, and Library book tracking.

 Any of Webscan’s linear verifiers can verify Codabar bar codes.